cafeduke/cafeduke.github.io/_posts/deeplearning/rnn/2018-10-16-word-representation.md

 {% include toc.html %}

+DRAFT

+____

 # Introduction

-Algorithms such as RNN, GRU and LSTM can be applied to Natural Language Processing (NLP) $$-$$ One of the key areas of AI.
-One of the key ideas is **word embedding** such as *Man:Women :: King:Queen*, essentially learning the relationship between words.
-However, it is also important to *debias* these learnings  to reduce bias across (say, ethnicity) which the algorithm can pickup.
+Algorithms such as RNN, GRU and LSTM can be applied to Natural Language Processing (NLP).

+One of the key ideas is **word embedding**  which helps learn relationship between words, such as *Man:Women :: King:Queen.
+However, it is also important to *debias* these learnings, to reduce bias (like say, ethnicity) which the algorithm can pickup.

 ## Notation Reference